 In 1992, Lewis collaborated with George Soros to build a short position against the sterling pound, which devalued the British currency and forced the government to withdraw it from the European Exchange Rate Mechanism (ERM).
 Some suggest that Lewis made even more than Soros himself from that deal.
 If this is true, then the Tavistock owner generated about $1.8 billion in a single day.

 Lewis conducts his forex trading operations from his Bahamas mansion.
 He has forex trading screens in almost every room.
 The investor is quite secretive and doesn’t like to talk to people.
 He said in a rare interview: “One of the rewards of your success is the quiet enjoyment of it.
 Being on the front page of newspapers doesn’t allow that.”

-Forbes reported Lewis’ highest net worth in March 2017.
+Forbes reported Lewis’s highest net worth in March 2017.
 They estimated his wealth at $5.6 billion.
-Today, Forbes estimates his net worth at $4.6 billion, which puts him on the 375th place in the Forbes 2020 list.
+Today, Forbes estimates his net worth at $4.6 billion, putting him in 375th place in the Forbes 2020 list.